 While automated testing may seem like the most efficient solution, it is not sufficient by itself.
 A lot of usability issues on websites and in mobile apps are only identifiable by human testers who have disabilities and/or who use assistive technologies.

 Once the accessibility issues of your digital properties have been identified, a trusted accessibility partner can help you comply with WCAG 2.0 and 2.1 efficiently, correctly, continuously, and at minimal cost.

 An Innovative Solution

-eSSENTIAL ACCESSIBILITY has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
+We at eSSENTIAL Accessibility hope that you’ve learned the basics from this web accessibility overview.
+To help you follow WCAG, we have developed a comprehensive accessibility solution that complies with the latest standards and regulations.
 This includes integrating web compliance evaluation and remediation services with assistive technology to deliver a transformative experience for people with disabilities.
-Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution.